-English as a Second Language (ESL) courses are for individuals who are native speakers of another language and who need to improve their English language skills.
-Courses are offered at beginning, intermediate and advanced levels in one or more of the language skills (listening, speaking, reading and writing).
+English as a Second Language (ESL) courses are for individuals who are native speakers of another language and who need to improve their English language skills for academic or employment purposes.
+Courses are offered for credit at beginning, intermediate and advanced levels.
+Both full-time and part-time programs are offered.

 The ESL Department serves students from any language background.
+Student educational backgrounds range from seven grades completed through completion of graduate/professional programs.
+Students with six years of education or less are referred to the Adult Educational Development Department for enrollment in the Nonnative Literacy Program.

-The department also serves those with little or no educational background through those who are graduates of professional programs.
-Students are tested during the registration process and counseled for appropriate placement.
-The department offers both part-time and full-time programs.
+Students are tested during registration and counseled for appropriate program and course placement.
 For more information, contact the English as a Second Language student advisor.

-Full-Time Program
+Full-Time ESL Program

-This is an intensive program for beginning. intermediate and advanced students who want to improve their English language skills as quickly as possible.
-Emphasis is on the language skills and cultural knowledge needed for functioning in college and university courses in the United States.
-This program is also beneficial for non-native individuals employed in business and the professions.
-Students must have completed a minimum of tenth grade in their native countries with completion of twelve grades or more preferred.
+This is an intensive English language program for beginning, intermediate and advanced students who want to learn English or improve their English language skills as quickly as possible.
+Emphasis is on the language skills and cultural knowledge needed to enter college and university programs in the United States.
+The program is also beneficial for business and professional personnel.
+The program includes four levels.
+Students may complete one level per semester or summer session.
+The program includes instruction in grammar, vocabulary, listening, speaking, reading, composition and American culture.